life3biotech/ai_engine/docs/1-environment-setup.md

 ## 2. Set up conda environment for training & inference on CPU

 2.1.
-Extract `life3-initial-release.zip` to a folder, e.g. `C:\ai_engine`.
-You should see the following folder structure.
+After extracting `life3-initial-release.zip` to a folder, e.g. `C:\ai_engine`, you should see the following folder structure.
 (Some files seen below may not be present in the initial deployment package.)

 ![07](images/07.png)